-People Have Mixed Feelings About Two Things Post Malone Did Today
+Rapper Post Malone Just Apologized For Riding Around Las Vegas In An Armed Humvee

 "I enjoy his music but this is nonsense," another said.

-Malone replied to Stephens that "the gun isn't even real y'all...never thought anyone would assume that i was being disrespectful."
+Malone replied to Stevens that "the gun isn't even real y'all. ... never thought anyone would assume that i was being disrespectful."

-Battlefield Vegas, a firing range in Las Vegas dedicated to large weapons, did not immediately respond to request for comment.
+Battlefield Vegas, a firing range in Las Vegas dedicated to large weapons, did not immediately respond to a request for comment.

 Advertisement